agryman/acmpy/arthurs-journal.md

 I collected relevant publications there too.

 David generously purchased a Maple licence for me.
-Was able to run the Maple code.
+I was able to run the Maple code.

 I then created the acmpy repo to store the Python code.